Street food: to eat or not to eat?

 - Money and food handling.
 Is the same person handling raw ingredients also working the till?
 Are they using the same gloves to handle food and money?
 Are they using bare hands that you haven’t seen them wash before handling food?
 If yes, move on.

 What to do if you get sick

-Ultimately nothing is foolproof and you may get unlucky.
-But don’t miss out because you’re too afraid to take a chance – use the tips above and your common sense, and if in doubt move on to the next stall or market.
+Ultimately, nothing is foolproof and you may get unlucky.
+But don’t miss out because you’re too afraid to take a chance – use the tips above and your common sense.
+If in doubt, move on to the next stall or market.
 If you do get sick, here are a few tips to help you get back on your feet quickly.